Did You Know?

 Falls are a serious public health problem.
 Falling, and the fear of falling, can lead to depression and hopelessness, loss of mobility, and loss of functional independence.

 Examples of injuries resulting from falls include fractures and intracranial bleeding.
-People often never fully recover to their prior level of function, and may not survive at all.
+Often, people do not fully recover to their prior level of function or may not survive at all.

-Early intervention to those at risk can make all the difference in avoiding a fall and any other associated morbidity and mortality.
+Early intervention to those at risk can make all the difference in avoiding a fall which leads to more health issues or even unnecessary death.

-Call today so that we can begin to help you with our Fall Risk Prevention as well as guide you through NJ State Programs that aid in preventions:; http://www.state.nj.us/humanservices/doas/healthy/index.html
+Call Us Today at 856-244-7722 so that we can begin to help you with our Fall Risk Prevention Program and guide you through NJ State Health Programs.